shaneholloman/three-geospatial/packages/atmosphere/WEBGPU.md

 ### Aerial perspective

-[`AerialPerspectiveNode`](#-aerial-perspective-node) is a post-processing node that renders atmospheric transparency and inscattered light.
+[`AerialPerspectiveNode`](#-aerial-perspective-node) is a post-processing node that renders atmospheric transparency and scattered light.
 It takes a color (beauty) buffer and a depth buffer, and also renders the sky for texels whose depth value is 1.

 ```ts
 import { getSunDirectionECEF } from '@takram/three-atmosphere'